raiden-network/raiden/docs/alderaan_mainnet_tutorial.rst

         "amount": "42"
     }

 In this specific case the payment goes directly to one of our channel partners, since we have an open channel with ``0x61C808D82A3Ac53231750daDc13c777b59310bD9``.
-If we specify an address that we do not have a direct channel with, the Raiden Network finds a path to the target address and use mediated transfers to make a payment from our address to the target address.
+If we specify an address that we do not have a direct channel with, Raiden will try doing a mediated transfer with the help of either its internal routing or the given pathfinding service.

 It's as simple as that to do payments using the Raiden Network.
 The first payment is done after just two API calls - one to join the token network and one to do the payment.
 The third call to open a direct channel is optional.